JamboBuenna/nbs-assessment/README.md

 ## Usage

 * To run a webserver where you can test using postman `npm run start`
-* Instanciates up an instance of the webserver, runs the mocha tests & tears webserver down. `run run test`
+* Instantiates up an instance of the webserver, runs the mocha tests & tears webserver down. `run run test`

 ---
 # Choices

 ## NodeJS / Express
 I used NodeJS as my server for swiftness of building, it is relatively quick to set up from scratch.
 I've normally used Express with a framework, such as Sails due to the amount of best practices it enforces out the box, however decided to use the minimal framework to show I can set up &  structure code in an understandable way without as many helper functions.
-Node also has one of the quickest boot up times, & is nice to use in serverless applications as the minimal framework with express required to get a REST API up means it's lightweight and fast.
+Node also has one of the quickest boot-up times, & is nice to use in serverless applications as the minimal framework with express required to get a REST API up means it's lightweight and fast.

 ---
 # Tools

-## Swagger docs
-Swagger documentation can be found at /api-docs

 ---
 # Improvements